knpuniversity/php7/knpu/scalar-type-hints.md

 or a class name.
 Well, no more!
 In PHP 7, we can type-hint with `string`... or `int`, `float`, `bool` or `pizza`.
 Wait, not `pizza`.

 But, woh!
 PhpStorm is *super* mad about this.
-That's because my PHPStorm is still configured to parse things as PHP 5.
-Get with it man!
+That's because my PHPStorm is living in the past!
+It's still configured to parse things as PHP 5.
 Open the PHP Storm settings and search for PHP.
 Under "Languages and Frameworks", set the version to 7.1 We'll also be showing off some 7.1 features.